-The application collects personal information, contact information, education, and employment experience, etc. There is a \$48 application processing fee, but no university application fee.
+The application collects personal information, contact information, education, employment experience, etc. There is a \$58 application processing fee for all applicants.
+There is an additional \$75 university application fee for processing international student applications.

 2. Current Resume

 Resume should reflect the years of experience in each position held.